murthylab/fly-vr/README.md

  * `analog_out_channels`
    as above, but can only contain one channel.
 The channel to which the optogenetic stimulus is driven from

+After every experiment, the total configuration is saved in a `YYYYMMDD_HHMM.config.yml` file alongside the other output files.
+The is an 'all-in-one' configuration where both the configuration *and* any additional `-p playlist.yml` or `-e experiment.yml` information is included in the one file.

 ### default values

 The default values of all configuration parameters can be displayed by running any application with